 - Continuing Lyanna Memetic Badass run, there are jokes about her soldiers: No one even remotely accepts the possibility that even one of her 62 soldiers died in battle.

 - Within a few hours of the episode airing people have already begun making jokes about Littlefinger and the Knights of the Vale as the Riders of Rohan arriving to save Jon's army.

 - Just like the scene where Tyrion slaps Joffrey, it didn't take long for fans to start making "extended cuts" of Jon Snow's extremely cathartic No-Holds-Barred Beatdown of Ramsay Bolton.

 - Rickon didn't watch Apocalypto.
 ZIGZAG, RICKON, ZIGZAG!
 Some even composite this◊ with Lyanna Mormont's Death Glare.
 Another variation is, "He's dead to me, he should have zigzagged."

-- Contrasting Hodor heroically holding the door with Wun Wun heroically opening it.
+- Contrasting Hodor heroically holding the door with Wun Wun heroically opening it. note

 - The X-Men pledge their support to House Stark.◊ Explanation

 - Game of Thrones meets◊ Total Recall (1990).

 - Tommen's suicide by jumping from a window: